PBearson/MosquittoByte/README.md

 - [Mosquitto segmentation fault](https://github.com/eclipse/mosquitto/issues/2163).
 Patched in v2.0.10.

-This section will (hopefully) be gradually updated as Mosquitto Byte discovers more bugs.
+This section will (hopefully) be gradually updated as MosquittoByte discovers more bugs.